 - If you drink alcohol, ask your doctor for advice about drinking while you are on asenapine.
 Alcohol will increase the chance that you experience side-effects and may not be recommended for you.

-- If you have diabetes you may need to check your blood glucose more frequently, as asenapine may affect the levels of sugar in your blood.
+- If you have diabetes you may need to check your blood sugar (glucose) more frequently, as asenapine may affect the levels of sugar in your blood.
 Your doctor will be able to advise you about this.

 - If you are having any dental treatment or an operation, tell the person carrying out the treatment which medicines you are taking.
 This is important because asenapine may interfere with any anaesthetic you receive.